 Not directly, but there is a vaccine that protects you from it – while there is no direct vaccination against cervical cancer, the HPV (human papillomavirus) vaccination is one of the most effective forms of protection against developing it.

-How does the hpv vaccine protect you against cervical cancer? – the HPV vaccination reduces the chance that you will develop cervical cancer by protecting you against high-risk types of HPV that are responsible for over 90% of cervical cancers worldwide.
+How does the hpv vaccine protect you against cervical cancer? – the HPV vaccination (Gardasil 9) reduces the chance that you will develop cervical cancer by protecting you against high-risk types of HPV that are responsible for over 90% of cervical cancers worldwide.
 Types 16 and 18 in particular are responsible for around 70% of all recorded cases.
 The HPV vaccine offers protection against these two types, in addition to other high and low-risk strains of HPV.

 The vaccine also protects against other cancers caused by HPV – HPV infections have also been linked to other forms of cancer in the mouth, anus, throat, penis, vulva, and vagina.
 Most of these cancers are also caused by types 16 and 18.

 How effective is the vaccine in preventing cervical cancer? – clinical trials have found that the HPV vaccination is almost 100% effective in preventing cervical cancers caused by HPV infections, which are responsible for over 90% of all cervical cancers.
-It is important to note the HPV vaccination can only prevent future infections, and cannot treat existing infections of HPV.
+It is important to note that the HPV vaccination can only prevent future infections, and cannot treat existing infections of HPV.